|

 special audience – 20,000 girl scouts!
 “They were too young to have seen our TV

 show, but they had seen ‘Grease’ on video.
-We played a 90-minute set and they
+They knew the words to every song

-knew the words to every song from the movie.”
+from the movie.”

-the Grand Ole Opry, in Asia and in Africa, Paris to London to Tokyo – Sha Na Na
+performed worldwide: from Carnegie Hall to the Grand Ole Opry, in Asia and in

-Bruce Springsteen, Billy Joel, Billy Crystal, Steve Martin and Jay Leno!
+their show, such as: Bruce Springsteen, Billy Joel, Billy Crystal, Steve Martin

 Live performances remain at the heart of Sha Na Na.
 Whether it is those girl